 Simon Bartley, President of World Skills

 More progressive governments and education policy makers have recognised the mindset above as antiquated and sought to address it.
-In Switzerland, the public sector, the private sector and society at large accord equal merit to both academic and vocational routes.
-This is also the case in Germany, Austria and Denmark and has been the case for many years.
+In Switzerland, the public sector, the private sector, and society at large accord equal merit to both academic and vocational routes.
+This is also the case in Germany, Austria, and Denmark for many years.

 More recently, Singapore is an interesting case study.
 Singapore society is built on a Confucian mindset and attaining a university degree has been the “holy grail” for parents and students in this 60-year young nation.
-However, over the past 5 years, the Singapore government has recognised the skills gap issue and the threats posed by the Fourth Industrial Revolution and an aging population.
-It has worked to change the lowly perception of VET amongst general society, teachers and students alike by modernising ITE (Institute of Technical Education) campuses, increasing the range of curricula and introducing an Earn and Learn model.
-The results have been impressive with ITE’s brand equity score jumping from 34% in 1997 to 68% in 2015 reflecting a much improved perception of VET amongst Singaporeans.
+However, over the past five years, the Singapore government has recognised the skills gap issue and the threats posed by the Fourth Industrial Revolution and an aging population.
+It has worked to change the lowly perception of VET amongst general society, teachers, and students alike by modernising ITE (Institute of Technical Education) campuses, increasing the range of curricula, and introducing an Earn and Learn model.
+The results have been impressive with ITE’s brand equity score jumping from 34% in 1997 to 68% in 2015, reflecting a much-improved perception of VET amongst Singaporeans.

 Investing in and operating a VET business in markets where there is an inherent elitist bias against VET presents greater risk of disadvantageous regulatory settings and adverse budget allocations.
 It is important to be able to recognise and mitigate against such risks.